axingjia/Journey_to_Design/README.md

 * http://www.qualtrics.com/university/researchsuite/basic-building/editing-questions/question-types-guide/rank-order/
 * http://theuxreview.co.uk/user-interviews-the-beginners-guide/

-# Chapter 3: Personas, User Stories, DITL, Customer Journey Maps
+# Week 3: Personas, User Stories, DITL, Customer Journey Maps
 * Organizing your data: So now that you have some data, now what?---We want to be able to identify themes and patterns in order to create a user persona

 #### Affinity Diagram